Search the Health Library

 - Additional meetings for parents of teens in trouble with alcohol or other drugs

-Our services are approved for coverage by most insurance companies and managed care plans.
+Our services are approved for coverage by some insurance companies and managed care plans.

 Our staff is committed to making the evaluation process comfortable and educational for all involved.
 Evaluations are conducted by our clinical staff.
 They take a complete biopsychosocial history that becomes a primary tool in formulating an individualized plan of treatment.
 The evaluation data provides the basis for diagnosis and admission into the outpatient program if appropriate.
 The evaluation frequently includes information gathering with the client's family, significant other and/or employer/school.
 The evaluation requires one to two hours.

 Inpatient detoxification is conducted on the inpatient Behavioral Health Unit under the supervision of trained medical and nursing staff familiar with factors influencing withdrawal.
 Detoxification is the medical procedure by which a client is supervised through the acute withdrawal process.

 Dual Outpatient Treatment (DOT) clients who enter this level of care attend treatment five days per week (Monday through Friday) for 30 sessions (approximately six weeks).
 Clients attend educational sessions and group counseling.
 Clients are assigned a primary counselor who provides continuing assessment of progress and facilitates the clients treatment planning.